Purchase Scrip Tour Today Enroll Now

 Colleen Callaghan, Class of 2024

-"Regis Catholic Schools has made an impact on my life by teaching me how to be a well-rounded and hardworking person.
-What I love most about Regis is the community.
-I love hanging out with my friends and playing sports with them!"
+"Regis Catholic Schools made an impact on my life by teaching me how to be a well-rounded and hardworking person."

 - Colleen Callaghan, Class of 2024